 Eli Jaxon-Bear teaches us to face unpleasant emotions, and how to listen.

 Eckhart Tolle explains how to be in the present moment.

 Ken Keyes shows how to raise consciousness.

-Outstanding teachers and coaches:
+Outstanding Teachers and Coaches

 My parents, Chauncey Bell, Barry Boehm, Sue Bottfeld, Hal Brody, Allan Cameron, Lila Crespin, Dorothy Demory, Eric Garen, Calvin Gentry, Bill & Peggy Hamner, Erich Heinerth, Anthony Hoare, Fred Hodson, Tom & Carolyn Jones, Ferdinand Kertess, Karen Kleinfelder, Alex Koperberg, John Lilly, Norman Marks, Catherine Morris, Ted Nelson, Harry O'Steen, Frank Peto, Bonnie Prettapapop, Gladys Pushard, Ronald Sass, Einar Stefferud and Roberta Taggart.

-Thanks also for books and lectures by:
+Thanks also for Books and Lectures

 My favorite activists, because they are so loving, are the folks at the Los Angeles Catholic Worker soup kitchen, "the Hippie Kitchen".

 I'm helping a bunch of UCLA law students purge old misdemeanor records for clients so they can get jobs.
 We're also filing Proposition 47 and Proposition 64 petitions.